 - Weight: 6.5kg

-The lower price version of the highly rated FLSUN QQ-S, the FLSUN Q5 is still a very impressive delta 3D printer.
-It’s still got a solid metal structure for stability, still has the easy-to-use touchscreen, and can still print up to 300mm/s.
+The lower price version of the highly rated FLSUN QQ-S, the FLSUN Q5 is one of the best delta 3D printers around.
+It still features a solid metal structure for stability, still has the easy-to-use touchscreen, and can still print up to 300mm/s.

 It’s not quite as accurate as some of the printers on this list, but for a low cost 3D printer that can print quickly and with reasonable accuracy, it’s a great choice.